SKWyrtz/csgo-match-prediction-site/README.md

   - And if so, what was the score?
 ### Database.js
 - Need some more basic CRUD methods
-- Need table with guesses
+- If user changes guess
 - Handle when its live
 ### Server.js
 - Need to call updateMatches regularly (Beware of blacklist)